 - Serve with shredded cheese, green onion, cilantro, avocados, sour cream and your favorite hot sauce.

-- If you’re planning this to cook while you’re at work, you can put all the stuff in the crock pot the night before and then put the whole crock pot in the fridge overnight ( not the base of course).
+- Planning to cook while you’re at work?
+Put all the stuff in the crock pot the night before.
+Then put the whole crock pot in the fridge overnight (not the base of course).

 Then you will just have to plug it in and turn it on in the morning before work.